abuxton/abuxton/README.md

 ### Insert Interesting Banner here!

 Welcome! (i mirëpritur; welkom; bienvenue; benvenuto; witamy; bienvenidos; 欢迎 أهلا بك; ようこそ; 환영; chào mừng; soo dhawow; karibu; Taŋyáŋ yahípi).

 I'm a coffee-addicted professional consultant with a background in solving people's problems collaboratively, not for them.
-I also teach people how to adopt new technologies, including Infrastructure as Code (IaC) and Community and Culture-driven DevOps, from concepts to processes.
+I also teach people how to adopt new technologies, including but not limited to AI and Agentic workflows, Infrastructure as Code (IaC) and Community and Culture-driven DevOps, from concept, to implimentation and operations or process mapping.
 My life is a constant round of "could you, should you, and would you?"
 It's like "kiss, marry, or avoid" but for technology-related products.
 Believer in the <https://wiki.c2.com/?ScottyFactor> and advocate of <https://dbad-license.org> Open Source Solutions.
 Never be afraid to ask for help, but try to learn to ask well <https://stackoverflow.com/help/how-to-ask> ( AI sidekicks (agents and MCP) are the future... )

 ### My User Manual